andaze/hugo-jobs/content/message/president/_index.en.md

 We cut trees, watered them, planted seedlings, and asked ourselves, "Can we do this?"
 "If method A doesn't work, what about method B?"
 Through repeated trial and error, more houses were built, a village was established, and eventually it became a town where people gathered.

-Andaz is looking for people who are excited by the word "pioneering" and who want to create a "new genre" from scratch where engineering can enter the corporate business scene.
+Andaze is looking for people who are excited by the word "pioneering" and who want to create a "new genre" from scratch where engineering can enter the corporate business scene.

 #### Working in a way that allows room and latitude is directly related to results.
 We believe that in order to create innovation, we need to work in a way that is not bound by time or place.
 On the other hand, the term "black company," which became the buzzword of the year in 2013, was rooted in the old value system that "employees are supposed to slack off.
 With this way of thinking.